DeanDodds/MilestoneProject2/README.md

    * ### First Time Visitor Goals
       1. As a first time visitor, I want to be able to understand the main purpose of the website.
-       - When entering the webpage there is a page title with an explaintion of the main purpose of the website
+       - When entering the webpage there is a page title with an explaintion of the main purpose of the website.
        ![Screenhot of page title](/assets/screenshots/titlepage.png)

-      2. As a first time visitor, i want easily navigate through the website.
+      2. As a first time visitor, I want to easily navigate through the website.
-        - The webpage has clear navigation buttons and the will automatically change when buttons are clicked to limit user choice to only the relevant buttons
+        - The webpage has clear navigation buttons which will automatically change when buttons are clicked to limit user choice to only the relevant buttons.
         ![Screenhot of red ball button](/assets/screenshots/navigationbuttons.png)
         ![Screenhot of coloured ball buttons](/assets/screenshots/colornavigationbuttons.png)

-      3.  s a first time visitor, i want the website to allow me to easily track the score of my snooker game.
+      3. As a first time visitor, I want the website to allow me to easily track the score of my snooker game.
        -  the webpage clearly displays
        * player scores
        * player names